13th Light Tank Brigade: Breakthrough of the Mannerheim Line

 The Soviet offensive began on 11 February with the attack again concentrated along the Vyborg road and within two days the 123rd had broken through the Finnish defenses with tank support.
-To pursue the retreating Finnish troops and develop the attack on Vyborg, three mobile groups were created, including infantry riding on the tanks, in the 7th Army on 14 February and inserted into the breakthrough on the same day.
+To pursue the retreating Finnish troops and develop the attack on Vyborg, on 14 February, three mobile groups were created in the 7th Army, which included infantry riding on the tanks.
+They were committed to the breakthrough on the same day.
 Moving to the front on crowded roads, they were delayed for hours: the chief of staff of the 13th Brigade recalled that vehicles stood as many as five rows deep.
 The Soviet senior commanders assumed that Finnish resistance would swiftly collapse, but were quickly proven wrong.
-The 6th Tank Battalion of the brigade and a battalion from the 15th Motor Rifle and Machine Gun Brigade, forming the group of Kombrig Boris Vershinin tasked with capturing the Leipäsuo station, met fierce resistance and took three days to accomplish their objective; by then, just seven out of the initial 46 tanks remained operational.
+The 6th Tank Battalion of the brigade and a battalion from the 15th Motor Rifle and Machine Gun Brigade, forming the group of Kombrig Boris Vershinin tasked with capturing the Leipäsuo station, ran into anti-tank obstacles and defenses held by the Finnish 3rd Infantry Brigade and the 9th Infantry Regiment from the 3rd Infantry Division.
+Group Vershinin took three days to accomplish their objective; by then, just seven out of the initial 46 tanks remained operational.
 Meanwhile, Baranov commanded a group consisting of the remainder of the 13th and 15th Brigades, supported by a detachment from the 1st Light Tank Brigade, tasked with capturing the Kämärä railway station in order to exploit the success of the 123rd.
-Lähde was quickly taken on 14 February despite a stubborn Finnish defense.
+Lähde was quickly taken on 14 February.
 In the fighting, flamethrower tanks proved effective against Finnish infantry.

-During this subsequent operations, the 13th operated both as an entire brigade and as single battalions.
+During this and subsequent operations, the 13th operated both as an entire brigade and as single battalions.
 On 15 February the Finnish defenders began withdrawing to the intermediate line of defense, which only included sparse field fortifications.
 By the evening of 15 February, Group Baranov reached Kämärä, which was captured in fierce fighting on the next day.
 At Kämärä, five Finnish Renault FT and three Vickers tanks were captured, as well as 120 Finnish soldiers, in return for a loss of ten of the 13th's tanks.
 North of Kämärä station, the group was halted by prepared Finnish defenses on the heights above Lake Mustalampi held by the 3rd Battalion of the 61st Infantry Regiment.
 The 1st Light Tank Brigade detachment attacked on 18 February towards Hill 45.0 with elements of the 84th Rifle Division and reached the southern slopes of the hill, but had to retreat at nightfall to avoid being overrun by Finnish infantry because the infantry from the 84th refused to advance.
 By this point, Group Baranov was moving forward from Kämärä to support the detachment.